 |Jayco Jay Flight series.
 The 184BS|

-If you’re looking for a small Bunk Bed RV but with a little more room than the Jayco 184BS, the Winnebego Micro Minnie 2100BH is a great option.
+If you’re looking for a small Bunk Bed RV with a little more room than the Jayco 184BS, the Winnebego Micro Minnie 2100BH is a great option.
 While the Winnebego is more expensive, this particular model is a good choice if you need a little more room.
 With the 2100BH, you get some extra room provided by the single slide for the dinette area combined with an excellent build quality.
 Also, while this model is a little heavier than the Jayco, you can still tow it with a capable SUV or pickup truck.
+In 2023, Winnebago gives you the option of swapping out the dinette for an EZ Glide Sofa Sleeper with a hidable table.
+I’m not the biggest fan of a dinette, so this change is a nice one to see.

 Another great option about the 2100BH is the ability to customize it for your needs.
 For example, if you don’t want the dinette, you can swap this out for an EZ Glide Sofa Sleeper, which will provide a sitting area for the family to watch a move on the included LED TV.
 Of course, the RV also has some pretty cool standard features, including a wireless phone charger, Wifi Prep, and heated and enclosed holding tanks (great for cold-weather camping and preventing your water tank from freezing) with the Comfort Tech Package.